cinep10/cinep10.github.io/engineering-notes/index.md

 This page documents how to build data systems that are not only functional, but trustworthy.

-The goal is not just to process data,
+The focus is not just on pipelines,
-but to answer a more important question:
+but on answering a more important question:

 > Can this data be trusted?